boyceEstes/ready-set-swift/core-data/common-errors.md

 persistentContainer = NSPersistentContainer(name: name, managedObjectModel: try!
 StorageProvider.model(name: name))
 ```
 * Clearly this is not the safest way to do this, meant to show the concept.
 These snippets can be cleaned up for sure.

+## Resetting persistent store file location
+This is something that came up while working on a problem in the Halo app.
+Certain entities in the project were returned to their default state for some reason when the app was updated.
+This also happened on login if the user force closed the app very quickly.

+The problem ended up being that we had two different places that the .sqlite file could be getting saved to in the project.
+I'm not sure why ever happened, but the solution was simply making a single file location to store the .sqlite file.